kauredo/real_estate_scraper/railway-deploy.md

 ### How It Works

-- Push to `main` → Railway reads `railway.toml` → Builds using `api/Dockerfile` → Deploys automatically
+- Push to `main` → Railway uses `api/` as root directory → Reads `railway.toml` → Builds using Dockerfile → Deploys automatically
 - No manual `railway up` needed
-- No Root Directory configuration needed in dashboard

 ## Manual Deployment (Legacy)